lordvlads77/fiction_search/README.md

 - How to make all the Mediums Italics in initScreen.dart left aligned and the Regular texts center aligned.
 - Ask what is the image between Image.asset and Image(image:)
 - Ask how to move the icons in the bottom so they have more space between them
+- Why the Sign up button it's a little more to the right than the New Around here button?

+## TODO's
+- Remove the greytextField in case I dont use it in the future